-Driving Going-to-the-Sun Road is a must during your trip.
+Driving Going-to-the-Sun Road is a must during your Glacier National Park itinerary in 7 days.
 Drive along mountains, inside tunnels, and even spot a glacier all during this 50-mile road trip.

 And as this day you’ll transition from the west side of the park to the east side, it is only fitting to take this road all the way to the end!

 This road isn’t open year-round due to snow, so be sure to visit between late June/early July and mid-October to have a bigger chance to drive the whole thing.